AccessMods/rimworld_access/readme.txt

 - Food policies restrict what foods colonists can eat
 - Drug policies control when and how colonists use drugs
 - Allowed areas restrict where colonists can go
-- Reading policies (Ideology DLC) control what colonists read for ideological development.
-These policies are untested, and the custom editor is not yet supported.
-I do not have the DCLs yet, so I will be saving all DLC features for later.
+- Reading policies (Ideology DLC) control colonist ideological development.

 QUICK NAVIGATION (Press J)